History of Sydney FC: Season 7 – 2011–2012

 The third season under Lavicka began with the major signing of Blackburn Rovers player Brett Emerton to a three-year deal.
-The signing was significant in that Emerton became the first player to directly exchange the FA Premier League for the A-League by terminating his Rovers contract one year early.
-The season however, only provided minimal success as the club scraped through to the finals series with a 3–2 win over Newcastle Jets in the final round of the regular season.
+The signing was significant in that Emerton became the first player to directly exchange the Premier League for the A-League by terminating his Rovers contract one year early.
+The season however, only provided minimal success as the club scraped through to the finals series with a 3–2 win over the Newcastle Jets in the final round of the regular season.
 Before the end of the season the club announced that head coach Lavicka's contract would not be renewed for the following season.

 Season 8 – 2012–13

 The 2012–13 season was one of high drama.
 There was a new appointment of head coach Ian Crook and a high turnover of players in the off season.
 The expectations changed from a year of rebuilding to title contenders when the club acquired the services of international superstar Alessandro Del Piero.
 He signed on for $2 million per year and became the highest-paid footballer to ever play in the A-League.

 After only six weeks into the regular season Sydney were forced to find a new coach with the shock resignation of Crook.
 He cited the role was "a constant burden" and was adversely affecting his health.
 Frank Farina was confirmed as Crook's successor for the season two games into Steve Corica's interim spell.
 During the January transfer window, Farina bolstered his defensive stocks with Socceroos captain Lucas Neill and Brazilian Tiago Calvano joining the team.
-The pair made nil significant impact and with a 3–1 loss away from home to Brisbane Roar, Sydney were unable to pick up a vital point that would have seen them play finals football, finishing seventh.
+The pair made zero impact and with a 3–1 loss away from home to Brisbane Roar, Sydney were unable to pick up a vital point that would have seen them play finals football, finishing seventh.

 Season 9 – 2013–14

-For the 2013–14 pre season, the club became the first club in A-League history to tour in Europe, as Sydney toured in Venice, Italy, where the club played against Del Piero's first professional club, Padova, Udinese Calcio, Vicenza Calcio, A.S.
-Cittadella, Venezia and Reggiana.
+For the 2013–14 pre season, the club became the first club in A-League history to tour in Europe, as Sydney toured in Venice, Italy, where the club played against Del Piero's first professional club, Padova, Udinese, Vicenza, AS Cittadella, Venezia and Reggiana.
 Sydney won half of these six games however upon returning home lost five consecutive friendly games in the lead up to the season proper.
 Two-thirds of the way into the season and with Sydney FC only accumulating 4 points from 8 games, fans began to express concerns over the vision for the club.
 Banners at the club's home game against Adelaide included sentiments like "We want Farina gone."
-There was also a mass exodus from the club's active supporter group, The Cove.[54]
+There was also a mass exodus from the club's active supporter group, The Cove.
 The club then held a fan forum to receive questions and communicate the direction of the club.
 During the last nine rounds, Sydney FC only lost two games making the finals.
 The club lost to Melbourne Victory in the first week of the finals.
 This marked the end of the Frank Farina reign.